James Baldwin and Truman Capote The artist as a master of gossip

 I met a bookseller who pointed me to the house where Williams lived.
 When I knocked on the door, the guy who opened the door, said “Mr. Williams, he is in his other house.”

 I discovered that his “other house” was in Key West, Florida.
 I got on the phone and told Jann that they had to send me to Key West.
 When I got to Key West, Williams opened the door, somewhat perplexed.
-He had a telephone in his hand, “My agent told me that I shouldn’t talk to you… come on in.
+He had a telephone in his hand.
+“My agent told me that I shouldn’t talk to you… come on in.
 I will give you an interview!”

 The interview should have taken only a day but Williams and I got along so well that I extended it to a week.
 Williams was basically a poet and I was a lover of his favorite poet Hart Crane.
-He also loved Shakespeare and I spent a year at Columbia, studying all Shakespeare’s poems and plays.
-We would get high on good wine, and cite passages from Shakespeare.
+He also loved Shakespeare, and I spent a year at Columbia, studying all Shakespeare’s poems and plays.
+We would get high on good wine and cite passages from Shakespeare.

 When I went back to the hotel that first evening, I discovered that the hotel was full of writers and actors because someone was making a movie starring Peter Fonda.
 Jim Harrison, the novelist and poet, was also living there.
-The word has gotten out that there was a writer from Rolling Stone there to interview Williams.
+The word had gotten out that there was a writer from Rolling Stone there to interview Williams.

 As it turned out, Williams was a local celebrity.
 Everybody knew who he was, but he was a bit of a recluse, and nobody would go over and talk to him.
 Tennessee liked nothing better than going to lunch with me where we were in view of other people who did not dare to come up to him and lollygag.